IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 3. List of Absent Students per Course
       - Shows students registered in a course who never attended any session
-      - Requires a corresponding registration file named (`CourseID.txt`) for the course
+      - Requires a corresponding registration file named `CourseID.txt` for the course

 4. List of Late Arrivals per Session
-      - Lists students who joined a session later than the allowed threshold (default 5 minutes)
+      - Lists students who joined a session later than the allowed threshold ( default set to 5 minutes )
       - Shows scheduled time versus actual join time

 5. List of Students Leaving Early